pnp/powerfx-samples/samples/table-functions/README.md

 This sample includes following features:

-* JsonToTable(Transform a JSON Object in an equivalent PowerFx Table)
+* `JsonToTable` - Transform a JSON Object in an equivalent PowerFx Table
+ > This function could be very useful for debug purpose
+* `JsonDiffToTable` - Compare two JSON and return only the fields that are changed as PowerFx Table
- > This function could be very useful for detecting fields that have changed before submitting form
+ > This function could be very useful for detect fields that have changed before submitting a form

 ## Functions